 - 1. Comprehend on the Concept of auditing, corporate governance - 2.
 Recall audit techniques, corporate governance practices. - 3.
 Apply lifelong the key learning of best auditing process, Corporate governance practices - 4.
 Communicate orally and in written form the auditing concept and techniques, Corporate governance concepts and practices in business. - 5.
-Familiar with the standards and laws pertaining to the auditing, Corporate Governance.
+Familiar with the standards and laws pertaining to the auditing, Corporate Governance. - 6.
+Reminiscence with statistics on global reporting.

-Company Administration - Hierarchy - Share Holders - Membership - Termination - Rights and Duties - Board of Directors - Qualification - Appointment - Powers - Duties - Other Managerial Personnel
+Company Administration - Hierarchy - Share Holders - Membership -

+Termination - Rights and Duties - Board of Directors - Qualification - Appointment -

+Powers - Duties - Other Managerial Personnel

-Company Secretary - Meaning - Types - Qualities - Appointment - Dismissal - Power - Rights - Duties and Liabilities - Role of a Secretary in the Administration of a Company
+Company Secretary - Meaning - Types - Qualities - Appointment - Dismissal -

+Power - Rights - Duties and Liabilities - Role of a Secretary in the Administration of a Company